Integrating Bamboo with JIRA applications

 - You will need to set up a two-way link.
 That is, select the Create a link back to this server option when adding the application link.

-- Go to the JIRA admin area and click Applications > Application Links.
+- Go to the Jira admin area and select Applications > Application Links.

-- Click Edit for the app link with the other application.
+- Select Edit for the app link with the other application.

 - For both Outgoing Authentication and Incoming Authentication: